Bitto Albertini

 Adalberto "Bitto" Albertini (1924–1999) was an Italian film director and screenwriter.

 Career

 He began his film career as a camera operator and as a cinematographer.
 In 1974 Albertini directed Black Emanuelle starring the then almost unknown Laura Gemser.
 Her subsequent successful career meant that she was absent from Black Emanuelle 2, and Albertini instead cast actress Shulamith Lasri in the title role.

 In 1977 he released Yellow Emanuelle as a comeback.
 The film, starring Chai Lee, was very successful.
 However the film never reached the popularity of Joe D'Amato's series.
 His last two films were "Mondos" set in Asia, depicting shocking rituals and savage violence.

+Albertini wrote an autobiographical collection of anecdotes entitled Tra un ciak e l'altro, which was published by a small Sicilian publishing house in 1998.

 He died in Italy in 1999 at age 74.